Battery Defense Explained

 For example, if one spouse uses a coffee mug to overtly attack and injure her spouse, this could be construed as aggravated battery.
 It's important to understand, however, that the injury cause by aggravated battery doesn't have to manifest in some sort of wound.
 The spouse could be arrested and charged with battery, or even aggravated battery, without leaving any visible sign of trauma.

-Anyone charged with battery needs to secure legal representation from an experienced lawyer from Alband, Lane & Balderama.We can review your case, the evidence against you, and help devise a strong defense that could result in acquittal or a dismissal in your battery case.
+Anyone charged with battery needs to secure legal representation from an experienced lawyer.
+At The Alband Law Firm, we can review your case, the evidence against you, and help devise a strong defense that could result in acquittal or a dismissal in your battery case.